tongdaxu/YAECL-Yet-Another-Entropy-Coding-Library/README.md

   * Read more on memoryview: https://docs.python.org/3/c-api/memoryview.html
   * Read more on memoryview: https://pybind11.readthedocs.io/en/stable/reference.html
 * See more examples in yaecl_test.py and yaecl.hpp and yaecl_python.cpp

+## Algorithm:
+* ArithmeticCodingEncoder and ArithmeticCodingDecoder closely follows the reference code from the paper __Witten, I. H., Neal, R. M., & Cleary, J. G. (1987).
+Arithmetic coding for data compression.
+Communications of the ACM, 30(6), 520-540.__.
+Besides, it is also inspired by previous implementation in https://marknelson.us/posts/2014/10/19/data-compression-with-arithmetic-coding.html.
+The assertion checks are mostly from previous implementation in https://github.com/nayuki/Reference-arithmetic-coding.
+* RANSCodec integrates the previous implementation in __Townsend, J., Bird, T., & Barber, D. (2019).
+Practical lossless compression with latent variables using bits back coding. arXiv preprint arXiv:1901.04866.__ and https://github.com/rygorous/ryg_rans

 ## Reference
 * if you use this lib in your paper, cite our paper: